Eshwar20/movies/README.md

 # Movie Review Application

 Welcome to the Movie Review Application!
-This project is a full-stack web application that allows users to review movies.
+This project is a backend part that allows users to review movies.
 The application is built using MongoDB for the database, Java with Spring Boot for the backend, and React for the frontend.
 The architecture of the application emphasizes a separation of concerns, allowing the client and server code to evolve independently.

 ## Features